 Skip the processed, sugar laden bars at the supermarket and make these instead.
 Not only do they require minimal effort (no oven involved here), but along with their plethora of coconutty benefits, they’re also rich in monounsaturated fats, which studies indicate can help reduce triglyceride levels in conjunction with a reduced fat diet.
 Cashews are one of many nutty sources of the flab-blasting fats, and always have a place in your lineup of healthy snack ideas.

 MAPLE BANANA BREAD

 Nutrition: 318 calories 17.1 g fat (12 g saturated), 83 mg sodium, 37 g carbs, 3 g fiber, 12 g sugar, 5 g protein

 This bread is both gluten and dairy free.
 And one of its key ingredients is flax seed, a vegan complete protein source, containing all nine essential amino acids.
 The seeds are also rich in fiber and associated with reduced risk for heart disease, obesity, and metabolic syndrome.
 Not a staple in your diet?
-This recipe is the perfect excuse to add them.
+This recipe is the perfect excuse to add them and enjoy all the benefits of coconut oil at the same time.
 Love banana bread?
-Then don't miss tese 20 Healthy Banana Bread Recipes!
+Then don’t miss tese 20 Healthy Banana Bread Recipes!

 Get the recipe from Sassy Kitchen.

 Nutrition: 564 calories, 31.2 g fat (23.5 g saturated), 268 mg sodium, 45.6 g carbs, 4.1 g fiber, 4.5 g sugars.
 27.6 g protein (calculated with unsweetened coconut milk)